ag83/flowers/README.md

-Great you’re looking to get involved with Floom.
+Great you’re looking to get involved with flowers.
 Push your solution to private Git repository and add Ash as a collaborator when you’re ready.
 Github handle: `ahnunn` `bradlocking` `lukepearce` `richieteo`

 ## Brief